kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Neutrophils and necrotic tissue
     E. Proliferation of new capillaries with fibroblasts and new collagen formation

-#### Answer: E. Proliferation of new capillaries with fibroblasts and new collagen formation - ?
+#### Answer: E. Proliferation of new capillaries with fibroblasts and new collagen formation - TRUE

+Granulation tissue is the first phase of the healing process at the end of acute inflammation.
+New capillaries proliferate in the tissue, with fibroblasts and the first laying down of new collagen, which eventually will largely become avascular scar tissue.
+It is not to be confused with granulomatous inflammation or granuloma, which is the hallmark of a form of chronic inflammation in which healing and the stimulation for damage occur concurrently.

 ### Q3.19
 Which one of the following is the most common benign bone tumours that affects individuals under the age of 21 years?

-    A. Aneurysmal bone cyst -F
+    A. Aneurysmal bone cyst - F
     B. Chondromyxoid fibroma
-    C. Giant cell tumour -F
+    C. Giant cell tumour - F
     D. Osteochondroma
     E. Osteogenic sarcoma

-### Answer: D. Osteochondroma - ?
+### Answer: D. Osteochondroma - TRUE

+Osteochondroma is also referred to as exostosis.
+It is benign new bone growth that often protrudes from the outer contour of bones and is capped by growing cartilage.
+The multifocal and clearly hereditary form of this lesion is known as hereditary multiple cartilaginous exostosis.
+Whether multiple or isolated, nearly 80% of these lesions are noted prior to the age of 21 years.

 ### Q3.20
 Which one of the following is the most frequently encountered _colorectal lesion of epithelial derivation_?